 - To achieve high levels of attainment and excellent rates of progress for all.
-The aspirations and expectations for all pupils with SEND will be raised and the gap in progress between pupils with SEND and those without will be narrowed. - To provide a caring environment within which pupils can learn and develop to their full potential both academically and socially - To see pupils as individuals with differing interests, knowledge and skills and to celebrate the achievements of all pupils through academic achievement, extra-curricular or enrichment activities - To see SEN/D support as additional to/different from the differentiation already present in the classroom
+The aspirations and expectations for all pupils with SEND will be raised and the gap in progress between pupils with SEND and those without will be reduced. - To provide a caring environment within which pupils can learn and develop to their full potential both academically and socially.
+Supporting pupils to develop healthy relationships so they feel safe, accepted and respected for who they are.
+Pupils are taught about protected characteristics and all members of the school community are expected and supported to challenge discrimination if they see it or experience it.